hiejulia/flight-booking/README.md

     + Replication and high availability - cluster mechanism - peer to peer replication model - replication mechanism
     + Run instances of Eureka
     + Enable secure communication between client and server
+        + Register a secure service
+        + Enable SSL by generating a self - signed certificate

 + Config service
     + Application configuration to all the other microservices